Undiscovered Portugal: best places to get off the tourist trail

 Montesinho Natural Park is as remote as it gets in Portugal © Sergey Peterman/Shutterstock

 Northeastern Parque Natural de Montesinho is as remote as Portugal gets.
 Time has truly stood still here.
-Oak forests, rolling hills and grassy plains haven't changed for centuries. .
+Here you'll find oak forests, rolling hills and grassy plains that haven't changed for centuries.

-Iberian wolves still roam wild in this park.
-But you're more likely to see deer, boar or golden eagles.
-In the north, Rio do Onor straddles Spain's border.
-It's a village so remote, it developed its own dialect.
+Iberian wolves still roam wild in this park — but you're more likely to see deer, boar or golden eagles.
+In the north, Rio do Onor straddles the Spanish border.
+It's a village so remote, it even developed its own dialect.
 How do you know you've crossed the border?
 There are cobbles on the Portuguese side and tarmac in Spain.

 Matthew Hancock